How to Describe Your Daily Routine in German: 10 Must-know Verbs

 Sie/sie ruhen sich aus (you relax yourself/they relax themselves)

-We now take a look at the top ten most commonly used grammar structures that a native German would use to describe his or her daily routine.
-Each word in the list below will be defined and its usage will be demonstrated with example sentences.
+We’ll now take a look at the top ten most commonly used verbs that a native German would use to describe his or her daily routine.

 1. Aufstehen (To Wake Up)